Summer School Course Guide

 Elementary Bus and Courses at a glance by School

 If you want your Student to be bussed from one of the pickup and drop off locations located on the course page for each school, you must sign up for busing during the online registration process.
 Busing services fill up quickly.
-Busing is only available for students in grades 4k-5.
+Busing is only available for students entering grades K-8.
+Bussing cannot be added once registration closes.

-For students who ride the bus (current grades 4K-5):
+For students who ride the bus (Entering grades K-8):

-- They will arrive at the summer school site in time to eat breakfast.
-(Note: breakfast is not served at Traeger.)
+- Students will arrive at the summer school site in time for free breakfast at Jefferson, Oaklawn, Menominee, and Vel Phillips.
+Breakfast is not served at Traeger Elem.

-- The buses will load after the lunch period - students may choose to eat school lunch, bring their own lunch, or sit quietly until the buses arrive.
+- Buses will load after the lunch period.
+Students may choose to eat school lunch, bring their own lunch, or sit quietly until the buses arrive.

-- Bus pickup/drop-off times will be sent along with course confirmations.
+- Bus pickup/drop-off times will be sent along with course information

-*When requesting Courses please pick bus first, if you did not, you may have to add them as an alternate
+*When requesting Courses please pick a bus option id desired first, if you did not, you may have to add it as an alternate

 CLASS PERIOD TIMES: